 Discuss Your Favorite Music

-Since you can learn a lot about a person by talking about their favorite music, it's definitely a topic worth discussing on a first date.
-While you may learn that you and your date enjoy the same types of music and may even have seen the same bands or festivals live, you can also expand your own music repertoire as you learn about the genres and bands that your date likes.
-First dates can be great places to get new band recommendations, and sharing about music and concerts can help the two of you bond.
+Since you can learn a lot about a person by talking about their favorite music, it's definitely a great conversation topic for a first date.
+While you may learn that you and your date enjoy the same types of music and may have even seen the same bands or festivals live, you can also expand your own music repertoire as you learn about the genres and bands that your date likes.
+A first date can be a great way to get new band recommendations, and sharing about music and concerts can help the two of you bond.
 You can open up about the best (and worst) shows you've ever been to or talk about the different artists who you'd love to see live.

 Chat About Your Ambitions

 Where do you see yourself in five years?
 How about in ten years?
 When it comes to these bigger life questions, being able to candidly talk about your goals, hopes, and desires on a first date can be a great way to get to know someone better.
 Your goals don’t have to be just career-oriented—the key is to share what you’d like to accomplish, whether it’s learning how to play guitar or mastering French cooking, as this can help your date learn more about your interests and priorities.

 Since first dates don't always involve food, talking about food can be a great way to set the stage (or set the table) for a second date.
 As you open up about your favorite restaurants, cuisines, and bakeries, you and your date can discuss the best places in town for a bite, as well as the best meal you've ever had.